Nebraska Uniform Commercial Code 9-525

 (a) The fee for filing and indexing a record under this part is:

-(1) Except as provided in subdivision (a)(4) of this section, ten dollars if the record is communicated in writing and consists of one page;
+(1) Except as provided in subdivision (a)(3) of this section, fourteen dollars if the record is communicated in writing;

 (b) The number of names required to be indexed does not affect the amount of the fee in subsection (a).

 (c) There is no fee for the filing of a termination statement.

 (d)(1) The fee for responding to a request for information from the filing office, including for communicating whether there is on file any financing statement naming a particular debtor, is five dollars if the request is communicated in writing.

 (2) The fee for responding to a request for information from the filing office, including for communicating whether there is on file any financing statement naming a particular debtor, is four dollars and fifty cents if the request is communicated by another medium authorized by filing-office rule.

 (e) The fees charged by county clerks for inquiries and other services regarding information in the centralized computer system shall be the same as set forth in this section.

 (f) The Secretary of State shall remit the fees received by the Secretary of State pursuant to this section to the State Treasurer for credit to the Secretary of State Cash Fund.

 1. Source.
 Various sections of former part 4.